malkh1/SessionCounter/README.md

 # SessionCounter

-Simple and Clean counter app that I use every single day
+Simple and Clean counter app I made that I use every single day

 Jar file can be found in app -> build -> libs